 Here is my latest project – Protothrottle Dead Rail for a USA Trains NW2.
 Somehow I managed to squeeze everything into this little fellow but I did have to skimp just a little on the battery, it’s only 1300mah.
 But that’s fine for a switcher in my tiny little industrial yard.

-It has a SoundTraxx TSU4400 in it, which is a good 5A sized DCC decoder.
-I don’t think it sounds quite as good as the TCSWow but it’s ease of programming and the function outputs make up for that.
-It also has some neat sound features in it including a 7 band EQ and reverb effects.
+It has a SoundTraxx TSU4400 in it, which is a really nice 5A sized DCC decoder.
+It’s ease of programming and the function outputs add to the great sounds.
+It also has some neat features in it including a 7 band EQ and reverb effects.
 One other thing it lets you do is ‘detune’ the engine sounds some- I took it down 100 ‘cents’, adjusted the EQ a bit and now have a good solid bass ‘thrum’ sort of effect.
 Pretty cool.

 For this install I also did some software development to finish off the coupler mode for the servos.
 I have these set up on the Protothrottle so that the Aux button controls them.
 If the direction is set to forward, the aux button controls the back coupler, if it’s in reverse, it controls the front one.